stevenhan1991/stevenhan1991.github.io/_pages/about.md

 <h1 id="students">To Prospective Students</h1>
 [Ph.D.
 Applicants] I plan to recuit 2-3 students in 2026 Fall.
-If you are interested in working with me, please send an email to hanjun@ust.hk and fill out this [form](https://forms.gle/HdSszZPxnxNtuJys6).
+If you are interested in working with me, please send an email to hanjun@ust.hk and fill out this <a href='https://forms.gle/HdSszZPxnxNtuJys6'>form</a>.

 [RA Openings] I have several opening for research assistants, working on scientific visualization and machine learning.
 Interested students can send me an email for further discussion.